Define your personal style

 Eclectic

-mix of eras and styles, bold contrasts, personal treasures in sight
+A creative mix of eras and styles, with bold contrasts and personal treasures that make the interior unique.

 Transitional